civican/legisinfo/42-1/bills/C-44/bill_text.md

 Paragraph (c) of the definition **employer** in subsection 2(1) of the `Non-smokers' Health Act` is replaced by the following:

-the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or **office of the Parliamentary Budget Officer**, in relation to their employees or the employees of a committee of the Senate or House of Commons, as the case may be, or
+the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer, in relation to their employees or the employees of a committee of the Senate or House of Commons, as the case may be, or

 ##### Official Languages Act